FSS/PPS 03.20 - Student Social Security and Medicare (FICA) Tax Withholding Exemption

 Prior Semester Exclusion – is based on the student’s enrollment status during that previous semester.
 No action is necessary by the student or the department to accomplish this as it will be determined by the dates in the payment record.

 Current Semester Exclusion – is based on the enrollment status during that semester.

 Work Requirement – if the standards of IRS Revenue Procedure 2005-11 are met, the amount of earnings for services performed by the employee, the type of services performed by the employee, the place where the services are performed, and the number of hours worked by the employee are immaterial.

-Semester Breaks – As defined in IRS Revenue Procedure 2005-11, student employees who are enrolled and are regularly attending classes in a given academic semester/session will be afforded the exemption from FICA tax withholding for any brief period of time between the end of one semester/session and the start of the succeeding semester/session, if the students qualified for the exemption in the immediately preceding semester/session, as long as that period does not exceed five (5) weeks or thirty-five (35) calendar days.
+Semester Breaks – As defined in IRS Revenue Procedure 2005-11, student employees who are enrolled and are regularly attending classes in a given academic semester or session will be afforded the exemption from FICA tax withholding for any brief period of time between the end of one semester or session and the start of the succeeding semester or session, if the students qualified for the exemption in the immediately preceding semester or session, as long as that period does not exceed five weeks or 35 calendar days.